tmpvar/weld/README.md

   }

 </code></pre>
-`insert` (optional) - A function which enables some logic to be performed
+`insert` (optional) - A function which enables some logic to be performed before the element is actually inserted into the target.
 <pre><code>
   insert: function(parent, element) {
     parent.insertBefore(element, parent.firstChild);
   }

+</code></pre>
+`debug` - A boolean value that if set to true will display some useful information as the recursion process occurs.
+More information about this can be found later on in this document.
+<pre><code>
+  debug: true

 </code></pre>
 ## Installing from NPM (Node.js Package Manager)